HAHermsen/HelmChart-CODESYS-Virtual-Control/README.md

 Run helm install to install the chart on your Kubernetes cluster.

-> helm install codesys-helm ./codesys-helm-chart
+> helm install HelmChart-CODESYS-Virtual-Control ./codesys-helm-chart

 You can override values in values.yaml by using the --set flag during the install.
 I personally run and expose the pod into my LAN, you can adjust the settings to your specific needs IP/Domain: